Strategy Workshop Agenda Template: A Step-by-Step Guide

 Facilitation notes:

-• Open with a brief statement of the business context and why this workshop matters now.
+• Start with a brief on the business context and the importance of the workshop now.

-• Set working agreements: phones away during sessions, one conversation at a time, disagree with ideas not people, decisions are made in the room.
+• Set ground rules: phones off during sessions, one conversation at a time, focus on ideas—not individuals, and decisions get made here.

-• Introduce the facilitator's role: managing the process, not providing answers.
+• Clarify the facilitator's role: guiding the process, not dictating answers.

-Output: Shared understanding of the day's purpose and working norms.
+Output: A clear understanding of the day's goals and norms.

 Method: PESTLE Analysis (/facilitation-methods/pestle-analysis)